antmicro/ros2-vision-node-base/examples/mask_rcnn/README.md

 ## Building the MaskRCNN demo

-First of all, load the `setup.sh` script for ROS 2 tools, e.g.:
+Firstly, the ROS2 environment has to be sourced:

 ```bash
 source /opt/ros/setup.sh
 ```

-Then, build the GUI node and the Camera node with:
+Then, the GUI node and the Camera node can be build with:

 ```bash
 colcon build --base-path=src/ --packages-select \